edgedb/edgedb/docs/ui/auth_admin.rst

 Auth Admin
 ==========

-The Auth page inside the EdgeDB is used to set up authentication for your app built into the EdgeDB server.
-The details for setting up auth admin via are in their own guide :ref:`here <ref_guide_auth>`.
+The auth page inside the EdgeDB UI allows you to set up authentication for your app built into the EdgeDB server.
+The details for setting up auth admin are in their own guide :ref:`here <ref_guide_auth>`.

 .. image:: ../guides/auth/images/ui-auth.png
     :alt: The EdgeDB local development server UI highlighting the auth admin